 How many customers are leaving?
-Why are they leaving?
-Who are your most satisfied customers, and why are they happy with your app?
+When are they leaving?
+Who are your most satisfied customers, and why are they so happy with your app?

 Use cohort analysis to find out how many customers churn, when they churn, and what the contributing factors are.